ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 > [!CAUTION]
-> This repo is a toy/conceptual  experiment to have a minimal monorepo having the parser and the plugin(s).
+> This repo is a toy/conceptual  experiment to have a minimal monorepo having the extended parser and the plugin(s) for testing and publishing.

 ## Goal